 - A current, unencumbered license to practice as a registered professional nurse in the United States

-- International students are additionally required to provide proof of a current, unencumbered license to practice as a registered nurse in their home country
+- International students are additionally required to provide proof of a current, unencumbered license to practice as a registered professional nurse in their home country and in the United States

-- Prior to beginning clinical experiences in a New York clinical facility, students must present a copy of their current, unencumbered license to practice as a registered nurse in New York; this is a requirement of the New York State Department of Education Office of the Professions
+- Prior to beginning clinical experiences in a New York clinical facility, students must submit a copy of their current, unencumbered license to practice as a registered nurse in New York; this is required by the New York State Department of Education Office of the Professions

 To apply, you must submit the following materials.
 For general guidelines for these materials, see the Admission Requirements website.